-This is an excerpt from the Scala Cookbook (partially modified for the internet).
+This is an excerpt from the 1st Edition of the Scala Cookbook (partially modified for the internet).
 This is a short recipe, Recipe 14.3, “How to add Jar files and classes to the Scala REPL Classpath.”

 You want to add individual classes or one or more JAR files to the REPL classpath so you can use them in a Scala REPL session.